Dr Georgina Santos

 Georgina Santos is an economist interested in environmental and transport economics and policy, and more recently, in gender studies.
 She has conducted research on environmental taxes for air and road transport and on delays at airports and traffic congestion on roads.

-Georgina gained her first degree in Economics from Universidad Nacional del Sur (Argentina), an MSc in Environmental and Resource Economics from University College London and a PhD in Economics from Cambridge University.
+Georgina holds a first degree in Economics from Universidad Nacional del Sur (Argentina), an MSc in Environmental and Resource Economics from University College London and a PhD in Economics from Cambridge University.
 After completing her PhD, Georgina held a British Academy Post-Doctoral Fellowship in the Faculty of Economics at Cambridge University, jointly with a Junior Research Fellowship in Wolfson College.
 This was followed by a Departmental Lectureship at the Transport Studies Unit, in the School of Geography and the Environment at Oxford University.
 Georgina was also one of the first six fellows at the Smith School of Enterprise and the Environment at Oxford University, before she moved to Cardiff University.
 Georgina’s research has been funded by the European Commission, the European Regional Development Fund, the British Academy, Shell, the ESRC and the then UK Department of the Environment, Transport and the Regions.

 She has taught undergraduate and graduate students at Cambridge, Oxford and Cardiff, and supervised tens of dissertations at all levels.
 The courses she has taught in the past or currently teaches include sustainable development, development geographies, transport and the environment, transport economics, environmental economics, development economics, urban economics, and research methods, both quantitative and qualitative.
 At Cardiff she was nominated for the ‘Enriching Student Life Award’ on three consecutive years (2014-15, 2015-16, and 2016-17).